Our next Trends in Occupational Health meeting is scheduled for Wednesday, June 14th, 2017. The details of the meeting are as follows:

-Location: UCHC Outpatient Pavilion SECOND Floor Large Conference Room, S2010
+Location: UConn Health Outpatient Pavilion, 2nd Floor Large Conference Room, S2010

 Learning objectives of this discussion:

 The lecture will also be streamed using MediaSite.
-If you can not make it in person you can view the lecture here: Dr. Jonathan Torres
+If you can not make it in person, you can view the presentation here.
+Dr. Michelle Robertson presentation.

 The Division of Occupational & Environmental Medicine offers a monthly colloquium series on an aspect of Occupational or Environmental Medicine.
 We bring in speakers on the first Monday of each month to lecture from noon to 1:30.
 These events are CME events, so your physical attendance and participation will qualify you for the CME credits.